Abdollah Javadi Amoli: Scholarly career

 For five years, he studied the preliminary seminary courses as well as part of the intermediate courses under the supervision of his father Mirza Abul Hassan Vaez Javadi Amoli among other scholars.
-The foundations of his moral and spiritual development were also laid in Imam Hasan al-Askari mosque.
+The foundations of his moral and spiritual development were also laid in Imam Hasan al-Askari mosque in Amol.

-In 1950 he emigrated to Tehran to attend classes of some of the great intellectual figures of the time such as Ayatollah Sheikh Muhammad Taqi Amoli, Allama Sheikh Abul Hasan Sha'rani and Muhammad Hussein Fazil Tuni where in addition to fiqh and principles, he endeavored in philosophy and mysticism.
+In 1950 he emigrated to Tehran to attend classes of some of the great intellectual figures of the time such as Ayatollah Sheikh Muhammad Taqi Amoli, Allamah Allameh Abul Hasan Sharani and Muhammad Hussein Fazil Tuni where in addition to fiqh and principles, he endeavored in philosophy and mysticism.

-In 1955, he emigrated to Qom to attend the last levels of the most advanced scholarly disciplines under such scholars as Ayatollah Hossein Borujerdi, Ayatollah Mostafa Mohaghegh Damad, Ayatollah Mirza Hashem Amoli, Ayatollah Ruhollah Khomeini, Grand Ayatollah Taqi Bahjat Foumani and Allama Muhammad Husayn Tabataba'i.
+In 1955, he emigrated to Qom to attend the last levels of the most advanced scholarly disciplines under such scholars as Grand Ayatollah Hossein Borujerdi, Ayatollah Mostafa Mohaghegh Damad, Grand Ayatollah Mirza Hashem Amoli, Ayatollah Ruhollah Khomeini, Grand Ayatollah Taqi Bahjat Foumani and Allamah Muhammad Husayn Tabataba'i.

 Among different Islamic disciplines, he has been specially dedicated to the exegesis of the Quran.
 His exegesis courses started in 1976 and has been ongoing to date.

 In politics

-Javadi Amoli was the leader of Ayatollah Khomeini's mission to Mikhail Gorbachev, the leader of USSR in January 1988.
+Javadi Amoli was the leader of Ayatollah Khomeini's mission to Mikhail Gorbachev, the leader of the Soviet Union in January 1988.

 On 27 November 2009, he announced his resignation from an influential position as the Friday Prayer Leader in Qom, saying that one should not hold such a position if one has not proven helpful.
 He had previously protested unethical approaches to election campaigns.
-During his farewell address, Amoli clearly pointed out that his resignation was not due to differences with the government but due to health reasons.
+During his farewell address, Amoli clearly pointed out that his resignation was not due to differences with the government but for health reasons.
 He continues to attend Friday congregational prayers in the city of Qom even after resigning as the Friday prayer leader.